joowson/SynEmbTrack/README.md

 ### Acknowledgements

 We acknowledge the developers of EmbedSeg and related open-source tools in the microscopy tracking ecosystem.
 Community feedback and issues are very welcome.

-* Questions?

 Open an Issue or start a Discussion on GitHub.
 Happy tracking! 🦠📈